jrjones9440/DFIR-Techniques/docs/1.Windows/Cloud_Storage_Forensics_OneDrive.md

 ## Step 7 — Investigate OneDrive for Business Content

-### Tasks
+### Procedure
-1. Keyword search for sensitive files (from owner interview)
-2. Identify interesting files and their locations
+1. Document any interesting files and their locations (remember to do key word searches for sensitive documents from your Network Owner interview)
-3. Visit files in mounted image using Windows File Explorer
-4. Interpret cloud-only files:
-   - cloud symbol / missing content = placeholder
-   - actual file data not stored locally
-5. For interesting files:
-   - open **Properties**
-   - document Created / Modified
+2. If you find any interesting files, use Windows File Explorer to visit them in your mounted drive image.
+3. If you see a cloud symbol next to them in OneDriveExplorer or an X on the file in Windows File Explorer, that means they are "cloud-only", meaning they are only placeholders to them in this folder with no real data stored.
+4. For any interesting files, click on properties and note the Created and Modified times for any sensitive files.

 ### Timestamp Interpretation
 If **Modified** is before **Created**: